MatzoMT/cs1302-arcade/README.md

 * Partial Submision due by **TUE 2018-04-27 @ 11:55 PM EST**.
 * Final Submision due by **TUE 2018-05-03 @ 06:00 PM EST**.

+Please note that due to the day and time of the final submission, no late submissions will be accepted for grading.
+This is a firm policy and will not be ammended.
+Exceptions will not be granted.

 ## Academic Honesty

 You agree to the Academic Honesty policy as outlined in the course syllabus,